cloudposse/github-action-terraform-auto-context/README.md

-Copy the `sample_workflow_file.yaml` file from this repository into the `.github/workflows` folder of the repository to which you'd like to add Terraform Auto-context functionality.
+Copy this repository's `.github/workflows/auto-context.yml` file into the `.github/workflows` folder of the repository to which you'd like to add Terraform Auto-context functionality.
 This will cause Auto-context functionality to execute daily at the time specified by the `cron` option (all times are UTC).

 If you'd like to modify the schedule of the Auto-context action, you can follow the standard [cron](https://en.wikipedia.org/wiki/Cron) syntax, as detailed below: